aws-samples/amazon-sagemaker-secure-mlops/README.md

 The following sections describe products which are delivered as part of this solution.

 ### Data science environment product
-This product provisions end-to-end data science environment (Studio) for a specific Data Science team (Studio Domain) and stage (dev/test/prod).
+This product provisions end-to-end data science environment (Studio) for a specific data science team (Studio Domain) and stage (dev/test/prod).
 It deploys the following team- and stage-specific resources:
   + VPC:
-    - Dedicated `Data Science Team VPC`
+    - Dedicated `data science Team VPC`
     - Private subnets in each of the selected Availability Zones (AZ), up to four AZs are supported
     - If NAT gateway option is selected: NAT gateways and public subnets in each of the selected AZs
   + VPC endpoints: